 The Ohio LinuxFest reserves the right to remove any participant, sponsor or attendee at any time for any reason.

-This policy covers all organized events for the Ohio LinuxFest, including social events.
+This policy covers all organized events for the Ohio LinuxFest, including social events and events held on the Internet.